Observe, learn, and help

 - + Learn about plants native to Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, or Wyoming.
 (Note: Start here if you’re looking for ways to improve your neighborhood beginning with your own home.
 Native plants improve air and water quality by, among other things, storing carbon, reducing erosion, holding down soil, and shading stream banks.
 They not only provide essential habitat for bees and other pollinators (see: the food you eat), they also provide food for larger animals.
 They use less water, are better adapted to local conditions, and engender less air pollution and mowing (read: none) than a lawn.
 And they make the difference between a landscape made of moondust versus a decent place to live.)

-- + Investigate master naturalist programs in Arizona, California, Colorado (Fort Collins), Idaho, Montana, Nevada, New Mexico (Northern New Mexico and Bernalillo County), Oregon, Utah, or Washington (Bellevue).
+- + Investigate master naturalist programs in Arizona, California, Colorado (Fort Collins), Idaho, Montana, Nevada, New Mexico (Northern New Mexico), Oregon, Utah, or Washington (Bellevue).

 Your vote matters, and so does your voice